kedro-org/kedro/docs/source/deployment/databricks/databricks_notebooks_development_workflow.md

 The `databricks-iris` starter uses a default 80-20 ratio of training data to test data when training the classifier.
 You will edit this ratio to 70-30 and re-run your project to view the different result.

 In the Databricks workspace, click on the `Repos` tab in the side bar and navigate to `<databricks_username>/iris-databricks/conf/base/`.
-Open the the file `parameters.yml` by double-clicking it.
+Open the file `parameters.yml` by double-clicking it.
 This will take you to a built-in file editor.
 Edit the line `train_fraction: 0.8` to `train_fraction: 0.7`, your changes will automatically be saved.

 ![Databricks edit file](../../meta/images/databricks_edit_file.png)